 Firmware updates are downloaded over TLS.
 The majority of the EA series devices use signed firmware images that require signature verification before installation.
 None of the WRT devices have firmware signature restrictions.
 Technically this shouldn't matter - the TLS connection provides verification that the firmware image is coming from Linksys - firmware signing is just an added protection.

 As far as I know, all EA and WRT series devices have two firmware partitions - the active partition and a fallback partition.
 The fallback partition is whatever firmware was previously installed on the router.
 That way if the main partition ever becomes unbootable, the bootloader can automatically switch to the backup partition to effectively unbrick the device.
 You can manually trigger a switch to the fallback partition by clicking "Restore previous firmware" under the Troubleshooting -> Diagnostics page.

-Like Google WiFi, the eero app has no provision for saving the current settings.
+The eero app has no provision for saving the current settings, a trait shared by Google Wifi and AmpliFi.
 If something goes wrong, it will probably have to be re-configured from scratch.

 After Linksys provided answers to these questions, I contacted some other router vendors asking them to explain the details of their firmware auto-updating system.
 Not one company did.
 Each company was contacted on Feb.
 5, 2017 (13 days ago when I last reviewed this).
 The cowards are